 Cut - It's all about beauty

 When most people hear the word "cut" they think of shape.
 Most diamonds are round, but diamonds are also cut into almost any shape imaginable.
-When diamond graders thinks of shape, they consider both the shape of the stone and the way each individual facet or flat polished surface is placed on the diamond.
+When diamond graders think of shape, they consider both the shape of the stone and the way each individual facet or flat polished surface is placed on the diamond.
 Most experts agree that it is the arrangement and positioning of the diamond's facets that has the most affect on the diamond's beauty.

 Let's Talk Shape